Orioles-Yankees series preview: The O’s road trip swings through the Bronx

-Although Bronx fans’ antics turned off a lot of people this weekend, the Yankees continue their winning ways, their 10-6 record tied for the lead in the AL East.
+Although Bronx fans’ antics turned off a lot of people this weekend, the Yankees continue their winning ways, their 10-6 record leaving them only a half-game back of the lead in the AL East.
 The pitching has been solid, with an AL-best 2.53 ERA.
 (Although you know who’s not far back from that?
-Baltimore, at 2.89, second in the AL.) For what it’s worth, the Birds get some good luck this time around, avoiding New York’s two best starters, staff ace Gerrit Cole and soft-tossing lefty Nestor Cortes, who carved up Baltimore with 12 K’s in five innings on April 17, a game the Yankees bullpen eventually lost.
+Baltimore, at 3.17, third in the AL.) For what it’s worth, the Birds get some good luck this time around, avoiding New York’s two best starters, staff ace Gerrit Cole and soft-tossing lefty Nestor Cortes, who carved up Baltimore with 12 K’s in five innings on April 17, a game the Yankees bullpen eventually lost.

 The Yankees offense, which was supposed to be a strength of this team, has been just middle-of-the pack so far.
 They’re eighth in the AL in runs scored, and at the moment, only two Yankees hitters have an OPS north of .750: Anthony Rizzo, hitting .250 with five home runs, .571 slugging, and a .954 OPS, and Aaron Judge, averaging .263 with an OPS of .863.
 Lefty slugger Joey Gallo is really scuffling, with an average of .146 and a .421 OPS.